Our values: We believe in diversity, valuing difference and tolerance.

 The Foundation is interested in transferring trial approaches from other areas of education and adult learning into ESOL, recognising that learners may need to have other needs met in order to meaningfully engage in ESOL provision.

-The first partnership in the programme is with the Institute of Education, University College London, to investigate the attainment and progression of young people with ESOL needs.
+During the pilot phase of the ESOL Programme, the Foundation has partnered with UCL, to investigate the attainment and progression of young people who use English as a second or additional language.
 More information on this partnership can be found on the ESOL Partners page.